nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Comment on a student : `comment`

 Adds or replaces a comment of an existing student in **Class Manager 2023**.
+The comment of a student appears at the bottom of their contact information card.

 Format: `comment s/STUDENT_NUMBER cm/COMMENT`